janvier-s/CuePorter/README.md

 **Q: Why does macOS say it's from an "unidentified developer"?**
 A: I don't have an Apple Developer ID.
 Right-click → **Open** the first time, or go to System Settings → Privacy & Security → **Open Anyway**.

+## Support

+If CuePorter saved you time or improved your workflow, you can support development with a tip on Ko-fi: [ko-fi.com/janvier_](https://ko-fi.com/janvier_).

 ## License

 MIT License – see [LICENSE](LICENSE) for details.